noobswestand/ShuttleApp/README.md

 * Create "shuttle" database
 * Run shuttlesql.sql
 * Copy the www directory to your host
+* Open db.php and change your database variables

 #### How to:
 Add new users: